TuomoKalliokoski/HASTEN/README.md

 5. hasten_analyze_simulation.py -- calculate recall on simulated data

-6. glide.protocol -- example protocol on how to run Glide 7 .simulate.protocol -- example protocol on how to run simulations
+6. glide.protocol -- example protocol on how to run Glide
+7. simulate.protocol -- example protocol on how to run simulations

 8. glide_confgen.py -- glide wrappers
 9. glide_confgen.sh